Is There A "Happy Pill" That Can Change My Mood?

 Understanding the cause of your underlying symptoms can be beneficial in finding a treatment.
 Many individuals who find themselves struggling to feel happy may be experiencing a condition called depression, which accompanies long-term sadness, energy shifts, and difficulty feeling enjoyment from previously enjoyed activities.
 At times, depression accompanies irritability or feelings of anger.

-However, depression is not the only condition that impacts mood and mental health.
+Depression is not the only condition that impacts mood and mental health.
 If you're dealing with high levels of stress or fear, you might also struggle to feel happy.
 Some individuals experience a long-term mental health condition, such as an anxiety disorder, major depressive disorder, obsessive-compulsive disorder, panic disorder, or stress-related condition.
-You might feel consumed by worrying thoughts or stressful physical sensations.
+You might have the sense of being consumed by worrying thoughts or stressful physical sensations.

 Physical health symptoms may also be a common cause of stress or feeling unhappy.
 Chronic health conditions can include anxiety, stress, or depression as symptoms or side effects.
 In some cases, prolonged stress can lead to physical illness.
-If you are preoccupied with health struggles, you might find it challenging to maintain a positive outlook or feel a positive mood.
+If you are preoccupied with health struggles, you might find maintaining a positive outlook or mood challenging.
 You might want to feel happy but aren't sure how.

 In some cases, unhappiness may be caused by life stress, transitions, or change.
 You might not be experiencing a mental health condition in every case.
 Speaking to a mental health practitioner or primary care physician who can refer you to the proper testing, if necessary, can be beneficial.